AstrolabeProject/vos/README.md

 ## TBD: RELOAD

-### Access the VO Server
+## Access the VO Server

 If deployment was successful, you will be able to access the VO Server and the Firefly viewer from within a browser on your local machine:

   Access the VO Server at [http://localhost:8080/dals/](http://localhost:8080/dals/) Access the Firefly viewer at [http://localhost:8888/firefly](http://localhost:8888/firefly)

+### Access URLs

+The Astrolabe VO Server provides endpoints for data and image metadata retrieval via SCS (Simple Cone Search), SIA (Simple Image Access), and TAP (Table Access Protocol).
+The following URLs may be used by **local** VO clients (since this is, currently, a local server):

+  SCS for JWST image metadata: http://vos:8080/dals/scs-jwst SCS for the JWST catalog: http://vos:8080/dals/scs-jcat SIA for JWST image metadata: http://vos:8080/dals/sia-jwst TAP for JWST catalog and image metadata: http://vos:8080/dals/tap-jwst

 ## License